spxp/spxp-specs/SPXP-PME-Spec.md

 Success response code: `204`
 Failure response code: `4xx` or `5xx`

+### 8.2 Managing keys in prepared packages

 ## 9 Connection packages
+When a peer profile accepts a connection request, the server has to perform the package exchange on behalf of the user.
+In this process, the server has to activate a set of keys so that the peer profile can start to read private information, accept and store  the package provided by the peer profile and then hand out the connection package that has been prepared for the peer.
+Please see the main SPXP specification for details on this process.
+The profile management extension defines the following operations to manage this process.

+### 9.1 Preparing a package
 The server needs to be prepared for the connection package exchange with other profiles.
 Endpoint: `<baseUri>/connect/packages`
 Method: `POST`